KimWatt.com

 Websites

-Over the years I have designed and hosted quite a few web site.
-You can view my portfolio, or drop me a note if I could help you create an Internet presence for you or your company.
-Even if you don't have a company, you might be interested in a personal site sharing your life, or showing off your collections.
+Over the years I have designed and hosted quite a few websites.
+Feel free to drop me a note if I could help you create an Internet presence for you or your company.
+Even if you don't have a company, you might be interested in a personal site sharing your life, or showing off your photos or collections.

 Genealogy

-Way back when I developed a real interest in genealogy, I created an extensive searchable database with over 9,000 individuals, over 3,000 families, and 1,000 distinct surnames, all linked together.
+Long ago I developed a real interest in genealogy, and I created an extensive searchable database with over 9,000 individuals, 3,000 families, and 1,000 distinct surnames, all linked together.
 You can view the information at my alternate site breeze.org.
-A ton of the information was gathered by my mother's brother, Robert Looper, and my second cousin Laurie Scarpace.
+Much of the information was gathered by my mother's brother, Robert Looper, and my second cousin Laurie Scarpace.
 Unfortunately both of them have passed and I haven't continued developing the data.
 One of these days I'll get back into it, but for now the information is static.

 Restaurants